Here at Caminoways.com we often get asked what is meant by the Via Francigena stages.

-For walkers, we have divided the route into 16 Via Francigena stages.
-Each stage typically takes a week to complete and covers an average of 150 kilometres in a week.
+For walkers, we have divided the route into a few different Via Francigena stages.
+Each stage typically takes a week to complete and covers an average of 150 kilometers in a week.
 See all of our Via Francigena walking stages here: Via Francigena walking.

 Cycling – Via Francigena stages

-Naturally cyclists will be able to cover more ground in a shorter amount of time, there are eight Via Francigena stages for cyclists, covering on average between 45 and 75 kilometres a day.
+Naturally, cyclists will be able to cover more ground in a shorter amount of time, there are eight Via Francigena stages for cyclists, covering on average between 45 and 75 kilometers a day.
 See all of our Via Francigena cycling stages here: Via Francigena cycling.